josephdviviano/epitome/README.md

 Pre-Processing
 ==============
 This contains the lion's share of the pipeline.
-Every run of epitome begins with `init_epi`, which contains a non-contentious set of pre-processing steps for epi images.
-THe following stages can be chained together at will to preform de-noising, spatial transformations, projections to surface-space, and spatial smoothing.
+Every run of epitome begins with `init_epi`, which contains a non-contentious set of pre-processing steps for EPI images.
+The following stages can be chained together at will to preform de-noising, spatial transformations, projections to surface-space, and spatial smoothing.

 + [init_epi](doc/init_epi.md)
 + [combine_volumes](doc/combine_volumes.md)